-At Herbal Apothecary we seek to produce natural medicines of the highest quality.
+At Herbal Apothecary were reuniting science and nature through rigorous targeted research.
+We seek to produce natural medicines of the highest quality.
 We regularly conduct research, finding evidence for the products our practitioners use.

-Shankar Katekhaye (PhD.) works at Nature’s Laboratory as a Director of Research and Quality, a post he has held since May 2021.
+Shankar works at Nature’s Laboratory, home of Herbal Apothecary, as a Director of Research and Quality, a post he has held since May 2021.
 He has been associated with Natures laboratory as a Quality and Research Manager since June 2019.
 Before this he has worked as Knowledge Transfer Partnership (KTP) Associate.
 This was a joint project between University of Bradford and Nature’s Laboratory (May 2017-May 2019).
 Shankar is graduate in Pharmacy with Masters in Natural Products (Traditional medicine) and holds a doctorate in Phytochemistry and Pharmacognosy.

 Shankar works on the development and implementation of our quality management system.
 He has helped us to implement a robust quality management system in compliance with ISO9001:2015 and HACCP system.
 Shankar has been also involved in research based on Apiceuticals.
 Shankar has research the biological activity of propolis and quality control of BeeVital products.